In healthcare, the value of patient experience is now widely recognised in helping to support improvements in care provision, products and services.

 How Does It Work?

-By capturing and coding each comment from every interview, the result is a forensic approach to experience research; creating an evidence base to back up our findings that is as compelling in a business case or a boardroom, as it is in a peer-reviewed research journal.
+By capturing and coding each participant comment from every interview, the result is a forensic approach to experience research; creating an evidence base to back up our findings that is as compelling in a presentation, as it is in a peer-reviewed research journal.

 What are the benefits of using Lifelines within Healthcare?